Davos chief welcomes views of Trump, Greta Thunberg at forum

 Time magazine chose Thunberg as its “Person of the Year” for 2019.

-Schwab claimed the forum has helped air concerns about environment since the 1970s but said public awareness about climate issues has now exploded.
+Schwab claimed the forum has helped air concerns about the environment since the 1970s, but said public awareness about climate issues has now exploded.

 “Now we have recognized the urgency, because we know the window to act (on climate change) is closing,” he said, adding he hoped to inject “this sense of urgency into the meeting.”